anfragment/zen/proxy/README.md

 This `exclusions` subfolder exists for compatibility reasons (see files in the `internal/proxy` folder).
+These lists ideally need to be moved to a separate location in the repo (exclusions folder in the root directory, perhaps?).